The Sinking of the Metis at Watch Hill Lighthouse in Rhode Island

 Metis wreckage on beach engraving.
 Image courtesy of Quest Marine Services.

-Watch Hill’s lighthouse keeper Captain Jared Crandall heard the Metis distress signal and contact the steamer Narragansett and the Revenue Cutter Moccasin, who happened to be in Stonington Harbor several miles away to make their way to the wreck for assistance.
+Watch Hill’s lighthouse keeper, Captain Jared Crandall, hear the Metis distress signal and contact the steamer Narragansett and the Revenue Cutter Moccasin, who happened to be in Stonington Harbor several miles away to make their way to the wreck for assistance.
 Crandall assembled the volunteer members of the life-saving service crew who lived near the lighthouse, along with Captain David Larkin, one of the volunteer lifesaving captains stationed near the lighthouse.
 They launched an old lifeboat and drove out through the raging waves to assist the Moccasin in picking up any survivors or bodies.
 These vessels, along with some local fishermen like Captain John Harvey and a crew of a netted fishing seine who wanted to help, retrieved survivors who were found clinging to cork mattresses, floating timbers, cotton bales, and other debris.

-The schooner Nettie Cushing, which collided with the Metis, survived the impact.
+The schooner, Nettie Cushing, collided with the Metis and survived the impact.
 The commander of the vessel, Captain Jamison, who was from Thomaston, Maine, determined that the boat was not sinking.
 The night was so dark and stormy that the Nettie Cushing did not see the steamer until it was too late to avoid a collision.
 After the crash, the schooner anchored on nearby Goshen Reef and was able to contact the Revenue Cutter Campbell.
 With a tow from the cutter, she made her way for Connecticut’s New London Harbor.
 The schooner had lost her bowsprit and headgear from the impact, and damages in the bow area were sustained, but the vessel could make it to port with no casualties.

 Aftermath and Positive Outcome